 - trained nearly three times more physician residents than other U.S. teaching hospitals.

-Infographics and narrative stories throughout the report illustrate the findings, telling a story about the essential people and communities essential hospitals serve.
+Infographics and narrative stories throughout the report illustrate the findings, documenting the vital role essential hospitals play in caring for disadvantaged people and communities.

 Full report: Essential Data 2022: Our Hospitals, Our Patients — Results of America’s Essential Hospitals 2020 Annual Member Characteristics Survey